 Whilst looking online I came across a brand called ‘Muuto’ (the name Muuto comes from muutos, meaning new perspective in Finnish), a range of traditional Scandinavian furniture from Skandium.
 This company is apparently aiming to deliver a new perspective on Scandinavian design, through bold and creative thinking using forward-looking materials and techniques.

-I have to say I bloody love their floating shelves, much like our current Ikea cube storage shelves, these wall mounted cube shelves seem ideal for future Lego storage within the children’s rooms.
+I have to say I bleeping love their floating shelves, much like our current Ikea cube storage shelves, these wall mounted cube shelves seem ideal for future Lego storage within the children’s rooms.
 If it weren’t for the car tax, services and upcoming MOT’s I would be having a shopping binge right about now.

 However, the Lego will have to wait until at least May when J will once again be inundated with bricks from which to build Pirate ships, treasures coves and god knows else he can think up.